Ravenswood Australian Women’s Art Prize

 Jennifer Turpin – Judge

-Jennifer Turpin, a Ravenswood Alumni, is an environmental artist who has created award-winning public domain artworks at the interface of art, science, nature and the built environment for over 20 years.
-Many of these works are a collaboration with artist Michaelie Crawford.
+Jennifer Turpin, a Ravenswood Alumni, is an environmental artist who has created award-winning public domain artworks at the interface of art, science, nature and the built environment for more than 30 years.

 Jennifer and the Turpin + Crawford Studio team work with scientists, engineers and specialist designers and fabricators to realise their innovative sculptural projects.
 Jennifer has participated in numerous public domain design teams in Australia and internationally in the roles of artist, curator and cultural planner.